benjamincharity/CSS-Guidelines/README.md

 the way from the top’) or&mdash;even better&mdash;no measurements at all then you probably should.

-Every hard-coded measurement you set is a commitment you might not necessarily want to keep.
+Every hard-coded measurement you set is a commitment you (or other developers on the project) might not necessarily want to keep.

 ## Conditional stylesheets